freezy/dmd-extensions/README.md

    and unblock the `.exe` file (right-click, properties, unblock).
 2. Download and install the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
 3. If you haven't already, download and install the [.NET Framework 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643).

+If you want to use DMD Extensions with VisualPinMAME:

+1. Copy `DmdDevice.dll`, `DmdDevice.ini` and `DmdDevice.log.config` into your
+   VPM folder (usually at `Visual Pinball\VPinMAME`).
+2. Run the VPM setup
+3. Click on *Test*, select the game and click on *Game Options*.
+4. Enable *Use External DMD* and optionally disable *Show DMD*.

+You can also set this as the default by selecting *Default Options* in the VPM setup, however note that games that you've already configured won't be affected.

 ### Test